selimanac/defold-modplayer/README.md

 This is chiptune player native extension for [Defold Engine](https://www.defold.com/).
 ModPlayer can load and play .XM and .MOD file formats.
-Extension supported MacOS, Windows, Linux*, Android and iOS.
-[Html 5 is not supported yet.](https://forum.defold.com/t/reading-files-from-res-common-folder-with-emscripten/55056)
+Extension supported MacOS, Windows, Linux*, Android ,iOS and HTML 5.

 **Caution:** This extension is not battle tested yet and you should consider it as alpha release.
 It may contain bugs.